 What is Mofongo?

 We wanted to share a family recipe here on our blog that combines mofongo with scallops.
 Now for those of you who are not familiar with mofongo, I like to consider it Caribbean soul food.
-It is a mashup of plantains with a mix of chicharrónes or pork cracklings.
-Traditionally considered a Puerto Rican dish, you can find remixes of this flavorful dish across Cuba (fufú Cubano), Dominican Republic (mangu), and Ecuador (bolones).
+It's traditionally a mashup of plantains with a mix of chicharrónes or pork cracklings.
+Historically considered a Puerto Rican dish, you can find remixes of this flavorful plato across Cuba (fufú Cubano), Dominican Republic (mangu), and Ecuador (bolones).
 If you'd like to make this recipe fully pescatarian, skip the chicharron and add an additional 2-3 plantains.
 Either way, you'll end up with a bold and comforting dish that'll keep everyone coming back for another bite.

 - Loisa Adobo